5 Ways to Treat Nail Fungus

 4. Oral Anti-Fungal Drugs

 If you book a visit to your doctor, they may prescribe you medication that targets the fungi, such as terbinafine and itraconazole.
-These oral drugs help a healthy nail grow in after the fungus-infected part of the nail grows out.
+These oral drugs help a healthy nail grow after the fungus-infected part of the nail grows out.

 Unfortunately, these medications must be taken for about 6–12 weeks for them to be effective.
 In some cases, it may even take four months for the fungus to disappear with oral medication.